flaviojala/Sr.-Lead-Project/README.md

 - Acceptance criteria list about what the task needs to achieve.
 - Task size has been estimaded (Fibonacci)
 - Task is independent (it does not depend on the conclusion of another task)
+- All Scrum team members has a clearly understanding of the user stories

 ### Definition of Done